nxrighthere/ValveSockets-CSharp/README.md

 `Result.InvalidState` called object was in an invalid state.

-`Result.Ignored` target is ignoring sender.
+`Result.Ignored` target is ignoring a sender.

 ### Delegates
 #### Socket callbacks